-The sculpture produced in tin has only one figurative side where the same original fragment is multiplied, generating a sort of geometric symbol.
+The sculpture produced in bronze has only one figurative side where the same original fragment is multiplied, generating a sort of geometric symbol.
 The title of the project comes from the conclusion of an article written by Henri Neuendorf: “Painting for Gold Medals: When Art was an Olympic Discipline.”

 Merci à Elodie Collet.